kounelios13/UGSM/README.md

 You can generate a deb file by running `npm run make` You will find the generated file in the `out` directory that lies in the root of the project folder

 **See `UGSM` documentation [here](src/docs/documentation.md)**

+# Generate code documentation
+Code documentation(not to be confused with `UGSM` documentation) can be generated using the following command :

+`npm run documentation`

+This will create a folder called `jsdoc` in the root of the project.Navigate there and open the `index.html`